 No!
 For a successive 6.500 Motion, the newly discovered evidence is considered along with all the defendant’s evidence of their innocence.

 Attorneys Experienced with Motions to Set Aside Convictions Pursuant to MCR 6.500

 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has experience filing motions for post-judgment motions, including Motions for Relief from Judgment, and we are routinely successful.
-Although a 6.500 motion is almost always an uphill battle and difficult to win, we can provide a client with the best possible chances of success.
+Although a 6.500 motion is almost always an uphill battle and challenging to win, we can provide a client with the best possible chances of success.
 Call us for a free consultation today, and we will find a way to help you!

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.